Red Worms Farm: Reproduce Californian Worm

 Red Worms Farm: Reproduction of Red Worm

-The California worms live for approximately 16 years, during which it mates regularly every 7 days if the temperature and humidity of the environment are to your liking.
+The California worms live for approximately 16 years, during which they mate regularly every 7 days if the temperature and humidity of the environment are to your liking.
 The Californian worms reach sexual maturity at 3 months of age.
 As a result of the coupling of two worms, two eggs or capsules will be produced (one from each California worm).
 These capsules will open after 12 to 21 days of incubation, depending on the temperature of the medium where they are located.
 Each egg or capsule contains 2 to 21 small Californian worms.
 The number depends on the management that is being given to the Vermiculture (food, the acidity of the environment, humidity, temperature, etc.).
 Constant control of temperature, pH, and aeration are some of the most important factors for success.

 The environmental conditions must be optimal, either for the production of humus or for sexual activity.
 A good temperature of the immediate environment oscillates around 66-68ºF (19-20 °C).
 Temperate climates, such as the coffee zone, are ideal for the cultivation of the red worm.
 Likewise, the handling that is given to the Vermiculture is very important as it is an ideal food, quality water, and in the necessary quantity.

-Two red worms can produce, each one, under normal conditions, about 1,500 worms a year, therefore a couple will give rise to 3,000 worms.
-Every 14 days the capsules break, giving rise to 20 newborn red worms that at three months will already be sexually mature and these, in turn, will multiply among themselves.
+Two red worms can produce each one, under normal conditions about 1,500 worms a year.
+Therefore, a couple will give rise to 3,000 worms.
+Every 14 days, the capsules break, giving rise to 20 newborn red worms that, at three months, will already be sexually mature and these, in turn, will multiply among themselves.

 Scientifically, it is proven that there are no differences in performance with respect to the infrastructure chosen to grow worms or to obtain humus.
 No difference was found in the worm population in beds or boxes and pit environments.